FixTweet/FxTwitter/README.md

 ## Embed Polls

-If you want to share the results of a Twitter poll, you can do so by just linking the post using FixTweet.
+If you want to share the results of a Twitter poll, you can do so by just linking the post using FxTwitter.

 ![](https://cdn.discordapp.com/attachments/165560751363325952/1006331192372629544/FixTweet.png)